 The Millbrook Village Water is in violation of the Surface Water Treatment Rule and is required to install a water filtration plant.
 Therefore, we are required to include the following statement in this report: "Inadequately treated water may contain disease-causing organisms.
 These organisms include bacteria, viruses, and parasites, which can cause symptoms such as nausea, cramps, diarrhea, and associated headaches."
-The Village of Millbrook has received funding and is working with engineers to design and build a water filtration facility in order to comply with the Surface Water Treatment Rule.
+The Village of Millbrook has received funding to build a water filtration facility in order to comply with the Surface Water Treatment Rule.
+Currently the Village engineers have designed the facility and the project has been put out to bid with the hope that construction can be performed this year.